Risk Awareness in HTN Planning: On Solving Risk-Aware State-Based HTN Planning

 In state-based HTN planning, the current state of the world is tracked at each planning step.
-Having the state at hand at each planning step is useful to solve risk-aware state-based HTN planning for two reasons.
+Having the state at hand is useful to solve risk-aware state-based HTN planning for two reasons.
 First, we can adapt existing approaches that use state-based heuristics to guide HTN planning towards cost-optimal plans to solve risk-aware state-based HTN planning problems.
-Second, tracking the state during planning allows extending our work to planning agents that can express their preferences over the state of the world.
-For example, being in a particular state can make a risk-averse agent to have a utility different from the utility of a risk-seeking agent.
+Second, tracking the state during planning allows extending our work to planning agents that can express their preferences with respect to the current state of the world.
+For example, being in a particular state can make a risk-averse agent have a different utility from that of a risk-seeking agent.

-Heuristics are a popular concept in AI planning for searching for the desired outcome in large search spaces.
-Heuristics-based HTN planning approaches appear to be relevant for constructing approaches for solving risk-aware HTN planning problems.
+Also, in the case of risk-aware state-based HTN planning, we resort to a heuristic approach and turn to A*~\cite{holler2018generic,holler2020htn}.
 In the scope of state-based HTN planning, one can adopt a generic method for guiding the search process by using an arbitrary classical heuristic~\cite{holler2018generic,holler2020htn}.
 The method is based on relaxing the HTN planning problem into a classical planning problem, which is used to calculate the heuristics.
-The relaxed model contains two types of actions: actions that are converted from HTN methods $A_M$ and the original actions that exists in the HTN problem $A$.
+The relaxed model contains two types of actions: actions that are converted from HTN methods $A_M$ and the original actions that exist in the HTN problem $A$.
 The heuristics calculated in the relaxed model estimate the number of steps needed to reach the goal, i.e., the sum of decompositions and actions needed to reach the goal for each node.\footnote{A search node consists of three elements: the current state, a network of tasks that still need to be processed, and the sequence of actions included so far in the plan.}

 The relaxed model can be used to create admissible heuristics for state-based HTN planning, which can then be used to find optimal plans.
 This is exactly the feature that makes the present approach suitable also for solving state-based risk-aware HTN planning problems.
 In particular, it has been suggested that an admissible heuristic could be computed by introducing action costs in the relaxed model, where all converted actions $A_M$ could be given a zero cost, while the original actions $A$ could be given an arbitrary positive costs~\cite{holler2018generic}.
 Then, we could find optimal plans by employing the A* algorithm in combination with an admissible classical heuristic (e.g., LM-cut~\cite{helmert2009landmarks}) for the relaxed model~\cite{behnke2019finding}.